Entropy production versus memory effects in two-level open quantum systems

 Regarding memory effects, many measures exist, including CP-divisibility, P-divisibility, and the BLP criterion.
 At weak coupling, they mostly coincide (see Appendix \ref{app:CPdivBLP} and \cite{Theret2025}), and we have found a very good correspondence with entropy production.
 More precisely, the dynamics is P-divisible at time $t$ if and only if entropy production is positive for all initial states.

 However, as expected, the three figures of merit exhibit significant differences at strong coupling.
 We find that only P-divisibility shows a close correspondence with the entropy production based on the fixed point $\sigma^{fp}$.
-Still, the correspondance is not as perfect as for weak coupling and there exist small time intervals on which the dynamics is not P-divisibible but the entropy production is positive for all initial states.
+Still, the correspondance is not as perfect as for weak coupling: there exist small time intervals on which the dynamics is not P-divisibible but the entropy production is positive for all initial states.
 A perfect equivalence is obtained by introducing $\sigma_\text{map}$, a notion of entropy production at the map level, inspired from the local character of P-divisibility.
 We show that the dynamics is P-divisible whenever $\sigma_\text{map}$ is positive.
 This numerical observation is also confirmed by a rigorous proof valid for a large class of phase-covariant dynamics.
 Moreover, a very recent work \cite{Picatoste2026} extends our result to any CPTP map (quantum map), including maps which are not phase-covariant, and to any finite-dimensional quantum systems.